-Troubleshooting · Cloudflare SSL docs
+Troubleshooting client certificates

 If the SSL/TLS handshake cannot be completed, check whether the certificate and the private key are correct.

-On your dashboard, click SSL/TLS > Client Certificates.
 Check whether mTLS has been enabled for the correct host.
 The host should match the API endpoint that you want to protect.
-For example, if your API endpoint is

-mTLS rules
+Review mTLS rules

 To review mTLS rules:

-- Click Firewall > Firewall Rules.
+Click Security > WAF > Firewall rules.

-- The Expression Preview is correct
+- The Expression Preview is correct.

 - The hostname matches your API endpoint.
 For example, for the API endpoint